Puppy Love – Do Brits Prefer Their Pets or Partners?

 “Pets inspire us to reveal those deep human needs to love and care for others.”

 Our pets occupy a privileged position within our homes, so it’s only right that they have right insurance to keep them well looked after.
-Our pet insurance policies, underwritten by Fairmead Insurance, can give your cat or dog the pet cover they need to keep tails wagging and paws perfect.
+Our pet insurance policies can give your cat or dog the pet cover they need to keep tails wagging and paws perfect.
 If you’re interested in getting cover for your pet, you can find more information here.